noir-lang/noir/CONTRIBUTING.md

 * clippy
 ```

-The person merging would remove extranous messaging and keep only the revelant Conventional Commits:
+The person merging would remove extraneous messaging and keep only the relevant Conventional Commits:

 ```
 feat(syntax): Implement String data type (#123)